Veene Sheshanna

-Veene Sheshanna (1852—1926) was an exponent of the veena, an Indian string instrument, which he played in the classical Carnatic music style.
+Veene Sheshanna (1852—1926) was an exponent of the veena, a classical Indian lute, which he played in the Carnatic music style.
 He was a concert musician at the court of the princely state of Mysore in southern India, but his performances were admired throughout Eurasia, including by King George V of England, who held a portrait of him at the Buckingham Palace.

 Family

 Veene Sheshanna was born in Mysore in 1852 into a family of celebrated classical musicians.

 Veene Seshanna (right) with Veene Subbanna, c.1902.

 Musical style

-Until the late 19th century, the veena would be held vertically as while being played.
+Until the late 19th century, the veena would be held vertically while being played.
 Not unlike the sitar, the gourd would rest in the lap of the player, who would sit cross-legged while performing.
 Sheshanna established a new convention by keeping the veena in a horizontal position while playing it.

 Sheshanna seems to be the originator of what is now the known as the Mysore style of playing the veena.